Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 CMD ["python", "main.py"]
 ```

 `APP_PORT` is an environment variable used by Hydrosphere.
-When Hydrosphere invokes `Predict` method it does it via the defined port.
+When Hydrosphere invokes `Predict` method, it does so via the defined port.

-The structure of the `runtime` folder now should look like this:
+The structure of the `runtime` folder should now look like this:

 ```sh
 runtime